oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/affine_algebras.md

 $H_A(\mathbb t)=\sum_{g\in G} H(A, g) \mathbb t^g$

-(see  Section 8.2 in [MS05](@cite) for a formal discussion extending the standard
+(see  Section 8.2 in [MS05](@cite) for a formal discussion extending the classical case of
-$\mathbb Z$-graded case to the more general case considered here).
-As in the standard $\mathbb Z$-graded case, the infinitely many values of the Hilbert function can be expressed in finite terms by representing the Hilbert series as a rational function (see Theorem 8.20 in [MS05](@cite) for a precise statement).
+$\mathbb Z$-gradings with positive weights to the more general case considered here).
+As in the classical case, the infinitely many values of the Hilbert function can be expressed in finite terms by representing the Hilbert series as a rational function (see Theorem 8.20 in [MS05](@cite) for a precise statement).

+By a result of Macaulay, if $A = R/I$ is an affine algebra, and $L_{>}(I)$ is the leading ideal of $I$ with respect to a global monomial ordering $>$, then the Hilbert function of $A$ equals that of $R/L_{>}(I)$ (see Theorem 15.26 in [Eis95](@cite)).
-Using Gröbner bases, the computation of Hilbert series can be reduced to the case where the modulus $I$ is a monomial ideal.
-In the latter case, the computation of Hilbert series is of combinatorial nature, and there are various strategies of how to proceed.
-In describing corresponding OSCAR functionality, we first focus on the special case of
+Thus, using Gröbner bases, the computation of Hilbert series can be reduced to the case where the modulus of an affine algebra is a monomial ideal.
+In the latter case, we face a problem of combinatorial nature, and there are various strategies of how to proceed (see [KR05](@cite)).
+In describing corresponding OSCAR functionality, we first focus on the classical case of
 $\mathbb Z$-gradings with positive weights.